Criteria by type of participant

 Implement at least three of the following six criteria

-3.1 Identify potential sources of pollutants associated with port operations and activities in the immediate zone of influence.
+3.1 Identify potential sources of pollutants associated with the participant’s operations and activities in the immediate zone of influence.

 3.3 Support government authorities with their response plan to eradicate or reduce the risks of introducing and spreading aquatic invasive species (e.g., facilitate access, help implement response plan measures).

-3.4 Organize or actively participate (provide support through financial means, human resources, and/or material and equipment) in a clean-up activity of an aquatic environment in the participant’s immediate or extended zones of influence to remove detritus, trash, and debris from the water or the shoreline.
+3.4 Organize or actively participate (provide support through financial means, human resources, and/or material and equipment) in a clean-up activity of an aquatic environment in the participant’s immediate zone of influence or beyond to remove detritus, trash, and debris from the water or the shoreline.

 3.5 Support scientific research by facilitating access to the port territory for sampling purposes (e.g., aquatic invasive species monitoring) or by participating in an expert working group.